status-im/nimbus-eth1/README.md

 case of doubt, the lower prioritised variable is ignored when the higher on is available.)

+ * ENABLE_CHUNKED_RLPX=0<br>
+   Disable legacy chunked RLPx messages which are enabled by default for synchronising against `Nethermind` nodes

  * ENABLE_EVMC=1<br>
    Enable mostly EVMC compliant wrapper around the native Nim VM